Si-ja/Random-Projects/Tic-Tac-Toe Java/README.md

   - Hard mode - Computer Starts and plays by a certain solid strategy
 ----

+The structure of the code:
+* TheGame.java contains the main method in which the whole game is structured for various ways it can be played.
+* Board.java creates an field object, that represents the board.
+All methods saved in it are ment to verify how the board looks, what moves players make, etc.

 Just compile it and play.
 ```
 javac TheGame.java